Skip to content

 first stars illustration

 The first stars and galaxies in the Universe will be surrounded by neutral atoms of (mostly) hydrogen gas, which absorbs the starlight.
 Without metals to cool them down or radiate energy away, only large-mass clumps in the heaviest-mass regions can form stars.
-The very first star will likely form at 50-to-100 million years of age, based on our best theories of structure formation.
+The very first star will likely form at 50-to-100 million years of age, based on our best theories of structure formation and our best observations of the Universe to date, which corresponds to a redshift of between 30-and-50.

 Credit: Nicole Rager Fuller / NSF